Alice-Theresa/Athena/README.md

 software | ✓     | ✓
 hardware | ✓     |

-The player part is going to rewrite in swift, please visit [Yuu](https://github.com/Koito-Yuu/Yuu)
+The player part is going to rewrite in swift.